 How Do I Access A Digitalocean Droplet?

 To access a DigitalOcean droplet, you need to use SSH or a web-based console.
-First, get the droplet’s IP address and login credentials from your DigitalOcean account.
+First, get the droplet’s IP address and Digitalocrean login credentials.
 Then, use a terminal or SSH client to connect to the droplet’s IP address.
+Alternatively, you can use the web console from your account dashboard.

 How To Use Digitalocean Droplets?